 Just last Saturday, I got a call from a colleague from my previous organization asking, “I am going to get married soon and planning to switch career to full-time freelancer as a Product Manager.
 I know that you have been doing significant work in the remote working space, so I thought that you can guide me through this “job search” phase.
-Do you have referrals in any company who are currently hiring for a remote Product Manager position?”
+Do you have referrals in any company who are currently hiring for a remote Product Manager position?
+Or are you by any chance aware of the best job sites for remote work?”

 This question got me thinking that even though referrals are a great way to go about searching for remote jobs, they are not the most effective.
 A large part of transitioning to a desired remote job depends on the preferences set by the candidate.
-I started to search through the internet and found 100+ remote job websites catering to tech as well as non tech remote jobs.
+I started to search through the internet and found 100+ of the, as they claim to be, best sites for remote jobs catering to tech as well as non tech remote jobs.
 I compiled a list of top 30 picks of websites including remote job boards and remote job aggregators.
 For each site, you will find a short description, a top feature and a pro-tip (often used by digital nomads to optimize their time to search for relevant opportunities).

-Finally, here are a set of useful questions to help you decide which remote jobs websites to spend your time, energy and money on:
+Questions to help you decide on the best job sites for remote work to spend your time, energy and money on:

 - Are you looking for a tech or non tech remote job?